Acesse o conteúdo

 • Dental Occlusion, Orthodontics, and TMD

-• Sleep Aspects Applied to Orofacial Pain
+• Sleep Aspects Applied to Orofacial Pain and Orthodontics

-• Intervention Studies Applied to Endodontics, TMD, and Orofacial Pain
+• Intervention Studies Applied to Orofacial Pain

-• Comorbidities and Systemic Conditions Related to Endodontics, TMD, and Orofacial Pain
+• Comorbidities and Systemic Conditions

-• Data Science Applied to Dentistry
+• Data Science and Artificial Intelligence Applied to Dentistry

 A minimum of 10 credits must be completed from the list of optional courses.